The living Sardinian Stone Age

 Unlike in the continent, Christianity took root in Sardinia without destroying such cultic places, tombs and menhirs.
 They were probably no longer regarded as pagan sanctuaries, but as respectable graves and memorial stones of the ancestors, which is why they were able to survive in thousands on the island.
 The continuing cult of the menhir rows of Biru ’e Concas is evidenced by the fact that the transhuming shepherds still hold celebrations around them to this day.
 This was probably the original cult place of the ascent and descent, which only moved a few hundred meters away with the construction of the first church of San Mauro.
 A similar prehistory is found in many other pastoral churches in Sardinia, which were also built in the immediate vicinity of Neolithic sacred places, in order to consecrate the place according to the new religion, while preserving the old site as a representative of the ancestors and the tradition.

 That the shepherd’s church really took over the sacred role of the former tomba de gigantes and menhir ensemble, is evidenced by one more proof.
 It is the modest pilgrim accommodations that are attached to the church’s sanctuary and surround the church’s courtyard.
 These puritan rooms are called in Sardinian cumbissía (mostly in the plural, cumbissías).
 As Massimo Pittau, an excellent researcher of the Neolithic Sardinian culture points out, not only the name, but also their function is related to incubatio.
 The little rooms all face the church.
-Pilgrims have stayed in them in order to get a dream during one or more nights spent near the holy place that will guide them on their life’s journey.
+Pilgrims have stayed in them in order to receive dreams during one or more nights spent near the holy place that will guide them on their life’s journey.

 If this is the case, then the shepherd’s church of San Mauro and its celebrations which are still alive today, are as extraordinary representatives of the Sardinian Stone Age as the procession of the mamuthones in masquerade burying the winter in Mamoiada.